How to Pack a 20ft Container

 Secure and document

-Once loading is complete, apply lashing straps, corner protectors, and load bars as required.
+Once loading is complete, apply lashing straps to the container's lashing rings, use corner protectors to prevent strap damage, and install load bars across the door end.
 Photograph the final load from multiple angles before sealing.
-Record actual loaded weight for VGM compliance.
-Apply seals according to carrier instructions.
-Retain your loading photos — they are your best protection in a cargo claim.
+Record actual loaded weight for VGM compliance — this is legally required before vessel loading.
+Apply carrier seals and retain your loading photos for claim protection.

 Weight Rules